 Statement of Responsibilities

-The Hall Memorial Library Trustees will determine appropriateness
+Memorial Library will determine appropriateness of investment policy

-Changes to asset allocation, investment philosophy, investment risk and
+asset allocation, investment philosophy, investment risk and the general

-the investment manager based on criteria stated in this investment policy.
+effectiveness of the investment manager based on criteria stated in this

 The investment manager will be responsible for the execution